Schufa ruling: Negative entries must be deleted promptly after payment

 • An enforceable claim for € 160.99 from an enforcement order dated February 7, 2022, which the plaintiff settled in December 2022.

-After the plaintiff had fulfilled these obligations, he demanded the deletion of the corresponding negative features, non-material damages of at least €1,500 and reimbursement of pre-trial legal costs from the defendant.
+After the plaintiff had fulfilled these obligations, he demanded from the defendant the Deletion of the corresponding negative features, non-material damages of at least € 1,500 and reimbursement of pre-trial legal costs.

 At the time the lawsuit was filed on November 25, 2023, the debt entries were still stored.
 In the course of the legal dispute, the defendant deleted the first two entries after three years had passed since payment and the third entry with regard to new rules of conduct for credit agencies, which provided for a reduction of the storage period to 18 months under certain conditions.